Sketchbooks Provide Fascinating Insights into 19th Century Naturalism

 The front and back cover of 1949/42/1.
 Image courtesy of Toitū Otago Settlers Museum.

 The first sketchbook is made of red cloth and is hardbound with the title “Album” printed on the cover alongside a line picture of a group of children.
-The inside cover features a carte de visite (a small-format photograph affixed to card stock) produced by photographer John McGregor, showing Buchanan sitting on a chair looking at a ghostly figure of himself.
-The photograph was created using the double exposure method and it was common photographic motif during the 19th century, often deemed spirit photography.
+The inside cover features a carte de visite (a small-format photograph affixed to card stock) produced by photographer John McGregor, showing Buchanan sitting on a chair, looking at a ghostly figure of himself.
+The photograph was created using the double exposure method and it was a common photographic motif during the 19th century, often deemed spirit photography.

-1949.42.1-2a: John Buchanan and spirit (c.1865-1875), Dunedin.
+1949.42.1-2a: John Buchanan and Spirit (c.1865-1875), Dunedin.
 Image courtesy of Toitū Otago Settlers Museum.

 The remaining 17 leaves of the album contain watercolour paintings, photographs from expeditions, and many sketches of plants and landscapes.